For every successful love experience,

 you fear ending a relationship, but such understanding rarely reduces the fear

-Emotional separation often precedes physical separation by months or years;
+Emotional separation may precede physical separation by months or years;

 longer than dissolving legal bonds.

-We can help you replace your emotional bonds so that you make
+We can help you replace your emotional bonds to help you make

 better decisions ... calmly.